Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2025-02-14: Add benchmark test scripts to run tokenization speeds
 - 2025-02-14: Update setup.py and requirements.txt dependencies
 - 2025-02-24: Complete transliterator mappings for all vowel forms
+- 2025-03-04: Update Amharic stopword list with 10 new words